GTkernel/colibri-suite/testbed/README.md

 generate the serving traffic and computation.
 Files are under `./pubsub/k8s/` in the ROS repo.

 - **MPEG-OMAF Video 360 by Web Browser**
+We follow this deployment process in [this repo](https://github.com/GTkernel/omaf-video-360).
+To ensure consistency in our test case during experiments, we use [GoReplay](https://goreplay.org) to record client actions (API requests) from the browser.
+These recorded actions can then be replayed and fed into the Video360 server.
+You can create your own test case if needed.
+Our `.gor` file is available in the repository at `./nginx-server/omaf.gor`.
+With the NGINX server running in K8s, we run GoReplay via Docker as the client, using the correctly configured server IP by tag `--output-http`.